 The final surviving structure is the ammunition magazine, which is cut into the cliff, with the southern emergency exit of the magazine mostly blocked by a fallen boulder.
 Happily ensconced in a corner of one of the underground rooms are a few bats, a species of microbat that are found in caves, tunnels and basements in the Sydney basin.

-From here it’s back up the track and up the steps… despite the warning signs that the track is hard and involve “scaling ladders”, it’s really not a tough walk and the only ladder is the very solid steel staircase pictured below.
-The walk itself should take no more than 30-45min, plus some time spent exploring the historic structures.
+From here it’s back up the West Head Army Track and the staircase… despite the warning signs that the track is hard and involve “scaling ladders”, it’s really not a tough walk and the only ladder is the very solid steel staircase pictured below.
+The West Head Army Track should take no more than 30-45min – but allow extra time spent to explore the historic structures.

 For more information on the history and to put some context around the site, 4HResearch has a useful Web site.
 A scale model of the site, below, shows the observation post, two circular gun casings, the picket hut (centre right, only the foundations are now left) and the ammunition magazine to the left of the hut.
 The steep railway track cutting is to the left, and a horizontal railway track connects the two gun casings and the picket hut.